owen-OE/zealothomes/README.md

-# Real-Estate-Php
+# Zealot homes-Php

-Realestate Management system
+Realestate Management system for Zealot Homes

 This is a ready to use web application for managing Real Estate System. the application is built on PHP and Mysql, its interface is very user friendly.